 \item \textbf{A3 (Process stabilization).} The residual variance does not increase:

 \item \textbf{A4 (Covariance control).} The covariance between structural load and residual effort does not increase:

 \end{itemize}

+These conditions are imposed over a specified time interval rather than over the entire lifetime of a system.
+Since $U_t = \mathrm{Var}(e_t) \geq 0$ and the covariance term is bounded by the Cauchy--Schwarz inequality,

+the moment conditions on $\sigma_{d,t}^2$, $\sigma_{\epsilon,t}^2$, and $c_t$ are not independent.
+Assumption A4 is therefore imposed only within the admissible region defined by these variance and covariance constraints.
+Equivalently, one may write

+and interpret covariance control as a non-increasing association between structural exposure and residual effort within this feasible region.
 These assumptions do not imply that the system becomes simpler.
 Rather, they state that while average structural exposure may persist or grow, structural heterogeneity, residual fluctuation, and the dependence between structural load and residual effort may contract over time.